vlovgr/ciris/docs/src/main/tut/index.md

 )
 ```

+Binary compatibility for the library is guaranteed between minor versions.
+For example, `0.5.x` is binary compatible with `0.5.y` for any `x` and `y`.

 The only required module is `ciris-core`, the rest are optional library integrations.
 For an explanation of how to use the modules, see the [Modules Overview](https://cir.is/docs/modules) section.